dynamsoft-docs/capture-vision-docs/parameters/reference/text-line-specification/character-normalization-modes.md

+---
+layout: default-layout
+Title: CharacterNormalizationModes - Dynamsoft Label Recognizer Parameters
+Description: The parameter CharacterNormalizationModes of Dynamsoft Label Recognizer defines how to normalize the characters.
+Keywords: Character normalization
+needAutoGenerateSidebar: true
+noTitleIndex: true
+---

 # CharacterNormalizationModes

-Define how the characters will be normalized in the specified text line.

-The quality of characters are not enough for recognition.

-CharacterNormalizationModes is a parameter for setting the mode for character normalization.
-It consisits of one or more CharacterNormalizationMode items and each item has its own arguments.
+An array of `CharacterNormalizationMode` object that defines which mode to implement.
 The array index represents the priority of the item.
 The smaller index is, the higher priority is.

 ```json
 {